Scafooo/DAKGEA/docs/usage.md

 1. Drop new reducers under `src/reduction/methods/` and register them via `@REDUCTION_REGISTRY.register("<name>")`.
 2. Add augmenters in `src/augmentation/methods/` and models in `src/alignment_models/methods/`.
+3. Import shared domain objects from the `src.core` namespace (`from src.core.dataset import Dataset`, `from src.core.knowledge_graph import KnowledgeGraph`) whenever you need to construct datasets or graphs manually.
-3. Update experiment YAML with the new method keys.
+4. Update experiment YAML with the new method keys.
 The runner auto-discovers the implementations via the registries.

 ## 6. HybEA Experiments